twilson63/express-couchFs/readme.md

 Grabs the file and downloads it to the client with a save as dialog.
 Or shows it as an image if the file is an image file.
 Does not do any caching but should be added.

+To request an inline attachment, add the query string `inline=true` to the url.
+If the browser can natively handle the attachment, it will be displayed as requested, else it will fallback to a download.

 ### DELETE /api/file/:id

 Removes the file from the file store